FraunhoferIOSB/FAAAST-Service/README.md

 ## Components

 ### Configuration
-This section gives a short introduction how the configuration file worls.
-Details can be found in the [full documentation](./documentation/configuration.md).
+This section gives a short introduction how the configuration file works.

 The basic structure of a configuration is the following
 ```